-The following screen grab will give you an idea of how much it costs for a coast to coast flight (LAX to NYC).
+The following screengrab will give you an idea of how much it costs for a coast to coast flight (LAX to NYC).
 It looks like points vary anywhere from 16,000 to 49,000 and higher.

 Redeeming points for a free flight on JetBlue requires a minimum of 3,500 points.

 JetBlue has a deals section — and one-way flights start at 7,600 points, plus taxes and fees.
-For domestic award flights, taxes/fees is $5.60 for one-way and $11.20 for round-trip flights.
+For domestic award flights, taxes/fees are $5.60 for one-way and $11.20 for round-trip flights.
 For international award flights, taxes/fees range from $5.60-$161.50 for one-way and $27.60-$171.60 for round-trip flights.

 To find out exactly how many points you need for a particular flight, you need to visit JetBlue’s website and filter with the “points view.”

-Points for Free Flights with Alaska Airlines
+Air Miles for Award Flights with Alaska Airlines

 Flights that can be redeemed with points range from 5,000 miles to 70,000, depending on long far you fly and what class ticket you book.

-Points for Free Flights with Air Canada
+Airline Miles for Reward Flights with Air Canada

 See their helpful chart of how many points you need to redeem a free flight.